samus-io/tablab-steps/steps/eawGbgieNmNXTfzydp85TQaM5YCqSnMrVyc/en/README.md

 ## Track activities via audit logs

-* Tracking activities via audit logs in Git allows you to monitor and record various actions performed within a repository or Git hosting platform.
+* Tracking activities via audit logs in Git allows us to monitor and record various actions performed within a repository or Git hosting platform.
 These audit logs provide valuable insights into user activities, changes made to code, and other important events, helping to maintain security, compliance, and accountability.
 * Audit logs in Git provides the following:
   * Audit logs capture user actions such as commits, pushes, pulls, merges, and branch creations or deletions.
   * Audit logs include timestamps for each recorded action, indicating when the action occurred.
   * Audit logs detail changes made to files and directories within a repository, including additions, modifications, and deletions.
-    * This visibility enables you to track the evolution of code and identify who made specific changes.
+  * This visibility enables to track the evolution of code and identify who made specific changes.
   * Audit logs also track user access to repositories, including cloning, forking, and viewing code.
   * Audit logs record security-related events such as authentication failures, access attempts from suspicious IP addresses, and changes to user permissions.
   * Audit logs facilitate compliance reporting by providing a detailed record of user activities and changes made to code.

 ### Sync an audit log service to a notification channel

-* By following these generic steps, you can effectively sync an audit log service to a notification channel, ensuring that your team remains aware of security alerts and user activities in your repositories in real-time.
+* By following these generic steps, one can effectively sync an audit log service to a notification channel, ensuring that your team remains aware of security alerts and user activities in your repositories in real-time.
-  * **Choose an Audit Log Service:** Select an audit log service that integrates with your Git hosting platform and provides the necessary features for monitoring user activities and security events.
+  1. **Choose an Audit Log Service:** select an audit log service that integrates with your Git hosting platform and provides the necessary features for monitoring user activities and security events.
-  * **Configure Audit Log Settings:** Configure the audit log settings in your Git hosting platform to capture relevant security events and user activities.
+  1. **Configure Audit Log Settings:** configure the audit log settings in your Git hosting platform to capture relevant security events and user activities.
 Enable logging for actions such as authentication failures, access attempts, changes to permissions, and repository activities.
-  * **Set Up Notification Channel:** Choose a notification channel that your team regularly monitors, such as a Slack channel, email distribution list, or collaboration platform.
+  1. **Set Up Notification Channel:** choose a notification channel that your team regularly monitors, such as a Slack channel, email distribution list, or collaboration platform.
 Ensure that all team members have access to the channel and can receive notifications in real-time.
-  * **Integrate Audit Log Service with Notification Channel:** If the audit log service offers built-in integrations with your notification channel, follow the provided instructions to set up the integration.
-This may involve configuring webhook endpoints, API integrations, or installing third-party connectors.
-* If no built-in integration is available, explore alternative methods such as using custom scripts or middleware to bridge the communication between the audit log service and the notification channel.
+  1. **Integrate Audit Log Service with Notification Channel:** if the audit log service offers built-in integrations with your notification channel, follow the provided instructions to set up the integration.
+This may involve configuring webhooks, API integrations, or installing third-party connectors.
+If no built-in integration is available, explore methods such as using custom scripts or middleware to bridge the gap  between the audit log service and the notification channel.
-  * **Test Integration:** Perform thorough testing to ensure that the integration between the audit log service and the notification channel is functioning correctly.
+  1. **Test Integration:** perform thorough testing to ensure that the integration between the audit log service and the notification channel is functioning correctly.
 Trigger test events in the Git hosting platform and verify that notifications are delivered promptly to the designated channel.
-  * **Monitor and Respond to Alerts:** Once the integration is set up, monitor the notification channel regularly for security alerts and user activity notifications from the audit log service.
+  1. **Monitor and Respond to Alerts:** once the integration is set up, monitor the notification channel regularly for security alerts and user activity notifications from the audit log service.
 Promptly investigate any suspicious or unauthorized activities and take appropriate action to mitigate security risks.

 ## Backup the version control hosting environment